Ivy Day in the Committee Room: Background

-Joyce attributed the ideas for both "The Dead" and "Ivy Day" to Anatole France, although the latter story also owes something to his brother Stanislaus's account of their father at work during a Dublin by-election three years earlier.
+James Joyce attributed the ideas for both "The Dead" and "Ivy Day" to Anatole France, although the latter story also owes something to his brother Stanislaus's account of their father at work during a Dublin by-election three years earlier.

-After being rejected by Arthur Symons's publishers, Joyce sent Dubliners – then comprising only twelve stories – to another publisher, Grant Richards.
-It took nearly eight years for the book to be published.
-Going back and forth with Richards, who initially agreed to publish his work, Joyce revised and omitted many things in the book to reach an agreement.
-However, Richards objected to too many things and eventually simply refused to publish Dubliners at all.
+After being rejected by Arthur Symons's publishers, Joyce sent a twelve-story version of Dubliners to another publisher, Grant Richards in 1905.
+After their agreement collapsed, Joyce shopped the collection to Maunsel & Company, who agreed to publish the book in 1909.
+Dubliners now had fifteen stories, and the publisher balked at the passages about King Edward VII in "Ivy Day in the Committee Room".
+During arguments about the passage, Joyce actually wrote King George V to inquire if the text caused offense.
+The dispute could not be resolved, and Maunsel dropped the book.
+When Joyce sold the book back to Richards, the page proofs Maunsel created became the copy text.

 Ireland had been under the rule of Great Britain since the sixteenth century.
 A movement for home rule, greater autonomy, began in the late nineteenth century.
 In "Ivy Day in the Committee Room," Joyce touches on the deep-rooted political struggle by noting nationalist Charles Stewart Parnell and his role in Irish politics.
 His representation in "Ivy Day" is clear from the title of the story: Ivy Day is the anniversary of the death of Parnell, the "uncrowned king of Ireland."
 Parnell wanted to give the Irish people a greater role in the management of their own affairs.